123sites/Markdown-Creator/app/README.md

 ## Description

-This writes a quality README.
+This is a quality README generator.

 ## Table of Contents